 Some frequently asked questions about the Inca Trail

 - What is the Inca Trail?.
-The Inca Trail is a 42-kilometer hiking route that takes visitors through stunning mountainous landscapes and ancient archaeological sites to the citadel of Machu Picchu in Cusco – Peru.
+The Inca Trail is a 42-kilometer hiking route that the original Inca kings and royalty used to get through stunning mountainous landscapes to reach the Citadel.
+You will have the opportunity to explore ancient archaeological sites, mountain peaks, and of course the 7th Wonder of the World: Machu Picchu!

 - Do I need a permit to hike the Inca Trail?.
 Yes, a special permit is required to hike the Inca Trail, which is regulated by the Ministry of Culture of Peru.
 Only 500 permits are issued per day, and they sell out quickly, so it’s recommended to purchase them as early as possible (at least 6 months in advance).